The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Introduction and main results

-\subsection{Outline of proof.}
+\subsection{Outline of proof}

+Fix an open book decomposition $(S, \hh)$ for $M$.
+The first step in the construction of the map $\Phi_0$ is to adapt the definitions of $\widehat{HF}(-M)$ and $\widehat{ECH}(M)$ to the open book decomposition $(S,\hh)$.
+For Heegaard Floer homology this is achieved in Section~\ref{section: variation of HF adapted to OB}, essentially by pushing all interesting intersection points between the $\boldsymbol{\alpha}$- and $\boldsymbol{\beta}$-curves to one side of the Heegaard surface obtained from $(S, \hh)$.

-The isomorphism $\Phi_0$ is defined via an intermediary $N=N_{(S,h)}$, called the {\em suspension of $(S,h)$}, and which is given as follows: In the first paper of our series~\cite{CGH1}, we introduced the ECH group $\widehat{ECH}(N,\bdry N)$, given as a direct limit
+On the ECH side this was achieved in the first paper~\cite{CGH2} of our series, where we introduced the group $\widehat{ECH}(N,\bdry N)$ for the mapping torus $N$ of $(S, \hh)$.
+This group was defined as a direct limit